mjordan/islandora_object_clone/README.md

 # Islandora Object Clone

-Copies an Islandora object and persists the copy much in the same manner that https://www.drupal.org/project/node_clone does for Drupal nodes.
+Copies an Islandora object and persists the copy much in the same manner that [Node Clone](https://www.drupal.org/project/node_clone) does for Drupal nodes.

 ## Introduction